UMRoboticsTeam/umrt-foxglove-gps-tracker/README.md

 # gps-tracker

+Custom foxglove extension panel for keeping track of and pinpointing GPS coordinates.
+Calculates distances between points.

+## *A Foxglove Studio Extension*

 [Foxglove](https://foxglove.dev) allows developers to create [extensions](https://docs.foxglove.dev/docs/visualization/extensions/introduction), or custom code that is loaded and executed inside the Foxglove application.
 This can be used to add custom panels.
 Extensions are authored in TypeScript using the `@foxglove/extension` SDK.

 ## Develop